getalp/mass-dataset/scripts/alignment/README.md

      ro : Romanian
      ru : Russian

---force: right now the script only works with this option on.
+**--force**: right now the script only works with this option on.
 If you want to extend the audio slicer by allowing imperfect alignments, you can start by removing this argument; (check DEBUG AND ETC below)

---verbose: if you like having a lot of textual output. :)
+**--verbose**: if you like having a lot of textual output. :)

 ## DEPENDENCIES